 To promote and support research focused on palliative and end‐of‐life care.
 Our membership includes nurses with a broad range of research experience, from tenured professors who are established researchers with experience in securing grant funding and methodological expertise, to practitioners with clinical expertise related to end-of-life research, and nursing students whose passion lies in this area.
 This broad range of experience is useful in networking and sharing ideas regarding both theoretical and practical concerns in end-of-life research.

 Who Should Join?

-We welcome your participation in the Palliative and End-of-Life Care RIG.
+We welcome your participation in the Palliative and End-of-Life Care RIIG.
 We are looking forward to meeting everyone who is interested in research and translational science regarding end-of-life issues, from symptom management and comfort care during life-threatening illness, to caregiver issues, and to grief management for the bereaved.